Flatter Tokens are More Valuable for Speculative Draft Model Training: Experiments

 To investigate the robustness of our method under highly resource-constrained scenarios, we extend our evaluation to include extreme retain ratios of 5\%, 10\%, and 20\%.
-We compare our SFDD method against the Random filtering baseline across all five datasets.
+We compare SFDD against Random.
 As shown in Table~\ref{tab:extreme_retain_ratios}, we observe that while both methods experience a performance drop at these very low retain ratios, SFDD consistently outperforms Random filtering across all datasets in terms of both inference speedup and average acceptance length ($\ell$).
-For instance, at a 5\% retain ratio, SFDD achieves an average speedup of 1.82$\times$ compared to 1.68$\times$ for Random filtering.
-This indicates that flatness remains a robust and effective indicator of token importance even under extreme data reduction regimes.
+This indicates that flatness remains a robust and effective indicator of token importance under extreme data reduction regimes.

 }